PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 omission.
 The mixed pass requires both a unary and a Pad input and permits additional direct inputs.
 The all-Pad pass requires at least two Pad branches;
 when they share the same pads tensor, one provenance-preserving NHWC clone is materialized and reused.
+The Swish family accepts either Mul operand order and direct companions.
+It reuses the float path's exact expanded-Swish resolver/apply pair, so topology, public-boundary, fan-out, metadata, and quantization-axis behavior cannot drift between the float and quantized-post paths.
 Public boundaries, invalid ranks/spatial metadata, and non-Transpose fan-out reject transactionally.
 Other broader mixed quantized inputs continue through legacy.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the sixteen indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.
+The legacy matcher now skips the seventeen indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and remaining mixed quantized-post paths.

 Changed files for this checkpoint: